motii8128/motiodom/README.md

 # motiodom
-Driver software for YDLidar T-mini Pro, and a ROS2 package for estimate odometry through fusion with an IMU.
+A ROS2 package for 2D Lidar and IMU localization.